Isa Aderne Biography

 Biography

-Aderne returned to art school in the late 1950s, enrolling in the Belas Artes where she studied under Oswaldo Goeldi.
-A woodcut artist who himself was greatly influenced by the German Expressionists.
-Goeldi was a challenging but supportive teacher who Aderne admired and whose influence was present throughout her dual careers as teacher and artist.
+Aderne returned to art school in the late 1950s, enrolling in the Belas Artes where she studied under Oswaldo Goeldi, a woodcut artist who was greatly influenced by the German Expressionists.
+Goeldi was a challenging but supportive teacher to Aderne, who remained influenced by him throughout her dual careers as teacher and artist.
 Her work was often political and reflected the tumultuous changes occurring throughout the world; her woodcuts especially became known for their depiction of everyday people and situations that previously were considered unworthy of artistic tribute.

 After Goeldi's death in 1961, Aderne continued studying printmaking under Adir Botelho, Edson Motta, and Mario Barata, and participated in her first exhibition at the 10th National Salon of Modern Art.
 After graduation in 1964 she accepted her first of many teaching positions, at the Escolinha de Arte do Brasil where she remained until 1968.
 Additional exhibitions at this time included a solo show at the Museum of the Republic, leading to an invitation from the ambassador in Uruguay to exhibit in Montevideo and to open her own workshop in Salto.
 In the mid 1970s she was hired by the National Historical Museum to restore art works, developing her own techniques in the process.